khulnasoft/BugVault/README.md

 Authentication is performed by [Kerberos](https://web.mit.edu/kerberos/) and the authorization by [LDAP](https://ldap.com/).
 [Bugzilla](https://www.bugzilla.org/) and [Jira](https://jira.atlassian.com/)
 are currently supported as the data sources.
-OSIDB runs as a set cooperating containers.
+BUGVAULT runs as a set cooperating containers.
 The deployment is done by [Podman](https://podman.io/) and [Podman Compose](https://github.com/containers/podman-compose).